 There are more than 250 museums in Mexico City.
 Of those, the National Museum of Anthropology is the largest and most visited of all of them.
 It is an enormous collection of artifacts from Mexico’s rich Aztec history and the colonization of Mexico.
 It is about a two mile walk directly down Paseo de la Reforma.
 When planning your itinerary, keep in mind that all museums are closed on Mondays.

 Palacio de Bellas Artes

 Palacio de Bellas Artes is one of the most iconic buildings in Mexico City.
 The opulent neoclassical building hosts theatrical performances, operas, and art exhibitions.
+You’ll also find some of the most spectacular and famous Diego Rivera murals inside Palacio de Bellas Artes.
 The dome roof is my favorite part of the building.
 It is colorful and seems to shimmer when the sun hits it.
 We went to the top floor of the Sears building across the street where we were able to get an amazing birds-eye-view of Palacio de Bellas Artes.
 On the sixth floor, there is a small coffee house where you can sit out on a terrace and enjoy the picture-perfect view.